mvolkmann/blog/src/swift/Concurrency.md

 `@MainActor` can be applied to:

-- type declarations for a `class`, `struct`, or `enum` which causes all of their properties to be accessed on the main thread and all of their methods to execute on the main thread
+- type declarations for a `class`, `struct`, or `enum` (This causes all of their properties to be accessed on the main thread and all of their methods to execute on the main thread.)
 - properties of a type
 - methods of a type
 - functions